ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 ### Assigning a VSN to an existing VSI
 {: #VSN-existing-VM}

-To assign a VSN for an existing IBM i VSI, complete the following steps:
+To assign a VSN to an existing IBM i VSI, complete the following steps:

 1. Shut down the IBM i VSI that you plan to assign the VSN.
 2. Open the VSI to access the **Virtual server instance details** page.